AdamDemirel/adamdemirel.com/content/job-satisfaction.md

    * 58K AUD/yr - 1100AUD/wk
    * 40k USD/yr - 800USD/wk

-This is much lower than most people expect, because all of the studies are done on household incomes which people conflate with individual incomes.
+This is much lower than most people expect, because all the studies are done on household incomes which people conflate with individual incomes.
 But, the effect of this is mediated by which country you grew up in and your cultural context.

 And finally, related specifically to JS itself, pay level was found to correlate only .15 with job satisfaction `45`.